 Be sure to connect a mouse before disabling the touch pad.
 If you disable the touch pad before connecting a mouse, you will be able to use only the keyboard for pointer operations.

-Using Special-function Buttons
+Using the Special-function Button

-Your computer is equipped with special buttons to help you use specific functions of the computer.
+Your computer may be equipped with a special button to help you use specific functions of the computer.